Self-Portrait in a Circle of Friends from Mantua: Description

 The picture depicts six men at bust-length shown in profile or semi-profile in front of a marine landscape bathed in an unnatural light.
 A barque or gondola is visible on the lake.

-The location
+Setting

 In the distance a small section of a marine landscape and a dramatically lit sky are visible.
 While following the rediscovery of the painting in the early 20th century, the painting was initially believed to be depicting a scene in Rome, a careful study of the landscape has shown that it is actually a view of Mantua.
 It represents the Ponte di San Giorgio (Saint George Bridge, destroyed), which divided the Lago Inferiore (Lower Lake) and the Lago di Mezzo (Middle Lake).
 The vantage point for seeing the bridge from the angle depicted in the painting must have been the Palazzo Ducale, and more precisely what is now the Appartamento della Mostra or Rustica.
 Rubens was at the time a court painter to the Gonzaga family in Mantua living in the Palazzo.